Skip to content

 A durable path for the future

-As a result, we have decided to replace the path with sawn York stone paving, which better aligns with the garden's aesthetic and with our values in taking sustainable action.
+As a result, we decided to replace the path with a sawn York stone paving, which better aligns with the garden's aesthetic, our values in taking sustainable action, and our drive for greater accessibility.

-The new path will be wider, providing more space and a more comfortable walking experience for all visitors.
-The paving we chose will have a smooth, even surface, rather than riven options with its natural undulations, making it more welcoming and accessible for all our visitors.
-The sawn paving will have hand dressed edges to give a softer, more crafted & aged appearance.
+The new path is wider, providing more space and a more comfortable walking experience for all our visitors.
+The paving has a smooth, even surface, rather than riven options with natural undulations, making it more welcoming and accessible for all our visitors.
+The sawn paving has hand dressed edges to give a softer, more crafted & aged appearance.

 Honouring Norah Lindsay’s 1930s designs